ncbi/elastic-blast-docs/docs/source/configuration.rst

     Type of GCP or AWS machine to start as worker node(s).

-    **NOTE**: The machine's available RAM should be large enough to contain the sequences in the database (one byte per residue or one byte per four bases) plus 20%.
+    **NOTE**: The machine's available RAM should be large enough to contain the sequences in the database (one byte per residue or one byte per four bases) plus ~20%.

     * Default: ``n1-standard-32`` for GCP, ``m5.8xlarge`` for AWS.
     * The default machines have 32 cores and about 120GB of RAM.
     * Values: String, see `GCP machine types <https://cloud.google.com/compute/docs/machine-types>`_ or `AWS instance types <https://aws.amazon.com/ec2/instance-types>`_ accordingly.

+    **Note**: ElasticBLAST on AWS supports the specification of an ``optimal`` instance type.

+    * This is an *experimental* feature.
+    * **Requires** the specification of the :ref:`memory limit <elb_mem_limit>`
+      and the :ref:`number of CPUs <elb_num_cpus>` to use per BLAST job.
+    * Benefits include: greater breadth of available AWS instance types (beneficial for getting spot instances) and freeing the end user from having to match instance types to their BLAST search.
+    * Potential downside: AWS Batch does not guarantee optimal performance of the instances it selects.

 .. code-block::